 Dental implants have redefined how people who suffer from missing teeth are able to restore and improve their quality of life by once again eating the foods they love and smiling with confidence.

-At CVOS Oral Surgery, we specialize in placing implants and materials from top manufacturers such as Straumann and Nobel Biocare to ensure the best outcome for our patients.
+At CVOS Oral Surgery, we specialize in placing implants and materials from top manufacturers including Straumann, Nobel Biocare, and Zimmer Bioment to ensure the best outcome for patients.

-We are leaders in our industry, incorporating the most recent cone beam computed tomography (CBCT) and X-Nav Technologies’ X-Guide™ Dynamic 3D Navigation system.
-This means that our surgeons can often place implants in a single procedure.
-By eliminating the need for additional surgeries, healing time is reduced to as little as eight weeks, at which time your replacement teeth can be placed and your life can return to normal.
+We are leaders in our industry, incorporating the most recent implant technologies including cone beam computed tomography (CBCT) and X-Nav Technologies’ X-Guide™ Dynamic 3D Navigation system.
+This means that our surgeons can place implants with exceptional precision and often in a single procedure, maximizing patient outcome.
+By eliminating the need for additional surgeries, healing time is reduced to as little as eight weeks, at which time the replacement teeth can be placed and the patient’s life can return to normal.

 Our surgeons perform in-office dental implant surgery in a hospital-like operating suite where patient safety is paramount.
 For patients with special anesthetic or medical needs, or require extensive bone grafting, we are also able to accommodate inpatient hospital surgery.

 Of course, placing implants is a team effort between an oral surgeon and a restorative dentist.
 Your CVOS surgeon will work collaboratively with the restorative dentist who makes and fits your prosthesis.

 To learn more about dental implants, click here or call CVOS Oral Surgery and ask to speak with one of our Implant Coordinators today.